Nora Eccles Harrison Cardiovascular Research & Training Institute

 Treatment Options for Cardiogenic Shock

-Once a patient is stable, longer-term treatment is considered to address the underlying condition that caused the cardiogenic shock in the first place.
+Once a patient is stable, longer-term health treatment is considered to address the underlying condition that caused the cardiogenic shock in the first place.
 Various interventions are used such as bypass surgery, coronary interventions, cardioversion, pacemakers, or ablation.
-If it is determined that the underlying cause of the shock was a congenital heart defect or heart failure, other more invasive treatments will need to be considered such as valve replacement, mechanical circulatory support, or heart transplantation.
+If it is determined that the underlying cause of the shock was a congenital heart defect or heart failure, other more invasive cardiogenic shock treatments will need to be considered such as valve replacement, mechanical circulatory support, or heart transplantation.